supertorpe/netcode-workbench/README.md

 [Netcode Workbench](https://supertorpe.github.io/netcode-workbench/) is a graphical console for debugging netcode algorithms.

 ## Features
+- Two players with up to ten NPCs
 - Network abstraction with latency and packet loss simulation
 - Configurable tick duration
-- Parametrizable interpolation
+- Parametrizable smoothing (interpolation/extrapolation)
-- Optionally draw debug boxes to see interpolation effect
+- Optionally draw debug boxes to see smoothing effect
 - Realtime and downloadable logs and game state history
 - Easily extensible inheriting from the BaseNetCode class
 - Simple game simulation with planck-js physics engine